Bridging inequities through Civic Innovation

 2. Create Long-Term Impact Through Open Source

 Open Sprints goes beyond short-term events by supporting open-source teams and maintaining projects that benefit the public.
-We evaluate all proposals using three pillars—Community-Driven Tech, Skills-Building, and Social Good—to ensure each project creates lasting value.
-Full criteria here.
+We evaluate all proposals using three pillars—Community-driven tech, Skills advancement, and Social good projects - to ensure each project creates lasting value.
+Learn about the full criteria here.

 3. Promote Participatory Design with Local Impact

 We champion participatory, grassroots-led projects like The Equitable Mapping Project, partnering with groups such as Data + Women and Superbloom Design.
-By tapping into public datasets like NYC Open Data, we help transform information into tools that support equity and local well-being.
+Last year, we hosted the Open Data NYC Design Challenge like where we help transform research data into impactful solutions for the community.